 When Do Winter Coats Go On sale?
 (Don’t Pay Retail!)

-Bureau of Labor Statistics reported a 3.2% increase in apparel prices in 2023 alone – the average cost of a decent winter coat in 2025 is projected to hover around $200-$400, depending on the brand and features.
+The chill of winter is inevitable, and so is the need for a warm, reliable winter coat.
+But let’s face it, those price tags can be absolutely brutal.
+With retail clothing prices steadily climbing – the U.S. Bureau of Labor Statistics reported a 3.2% increase in apparel prices in 2025 alone – the average cost of a decent winter coat in 2026 is projected to hover around $200-$400, depending on the brand and features.
+Waiting until the last minute to buy can mean facing limited selection, inflated prices, and the sheer panic of being caught in the cold without proper gear.

 I remember a few years back, desperately searching for a coat in late November after a sudden cold snap.